ethanp/programming/Notes/Compilers Notes.md

 latex footer:   mmd-memoir-footer

 Many of these notes are from *Compilers: Principles, Techniques, and Tools*, by Aho, Lam, Sethi, and Ullman, Pearson 2nd ed.
 2007; as well as Wikipedia and Stack Overflow etc.

+### Some Prerequisites

+#### Theoretical Vocabulary terms

+* **Undecidable problem** --- a *decision problem* for which it is known to be *impossible* to construct a *single algorithm* that *always* leads to a *correct* yes-or-no answer
+* **Decision problem** --- yes-or-no question on an infinite set of inputs
+* **The Halting Problem** --- given an arbitrary program and an arbitrary finite input, decide whether the program will ever terminate or not; a single algorithm running on a Turing machine to decide such a question necessarily cannot exist, thus this question is *undecidable* for Turing machines.

 ## Introduction